grafmontecristo52/SOC-lab/README.md

 ## Why Wazuh instead other SIEM (e.g Splunk, ELK, MAXPATROL..)
-The Wazuh is full free and open source cybersecurity tool thah intigrate themshelve (EDR,CLOUD DEFENSE,FIM,INTEGRATION WITH GITHUB,MITTRE ATTACK AND OTHERS PRETTY INTERISTING AND GOOD STUF FOR SOC TEAM AND PROJECT)
+The Wazuh is full free and open source cybersecurity tool thah integrates (EDR,CLOUD DEFENSE,FIM,INTEGRATION WITH GITHUB,MITTRE ATTACK AND OTHERS PRETTY INTERISTING AND GOOD STUFF FOR SOC TEAM AND PROJECT)
-He's very friendly for the new people in the cybersecurity!
+It's very friendly for the new people in the cybersecurity!
 Has own very good and useful documentation .
 Very simple to download and manage OVA version